EnterpriseDB/tpa/docs/src/platform-docker.md

 ## Operating system selection

 Use the standard `--os Debian/Ubuntu/RedHat` configure option to select which distribution to use for the containers.
-TPAexec will build its own systemd-enabled images for this distribution.
+TPA will build its own systemd-enabled images for this distribution.
 These images will be named with a `tpa/` prefix, e.g., `tpa/redhat:8`.